 - Daily breakfast and maid service.

-- 2 hands-on cooking classes followed by lunch with the foods prepared in class with a toast of local wine.
+- 2 Hands-on cooking classes preparing traditional Umbrian fare followed by lunch with the foods prepared in class with a toast of local wine.

-- 2 spa treatments in the villa’s spa and wellness center.
+- 2 Spa treatments in the villa’s spa and wellness center with a licensed professional.

 - Free access to swimming pool and tennis courts on the villa property.